bendrucker/snakecase-keys/readme.md

 Type: `object`
 Default: `{}`

-Options object passed to the built-in `snake-case` parsing function.
-See [`snake-case`](https://github.com/blakeembrey/change-case/tree/master/packages/snake-case) for available options.
+Options object passed to the built-in `snakeCase` function from `change-case`.
+Available options include:

+- `split`: Custom function to split strings into words
+- `locale`: Locale for case conversion
+- `separateNumbers`: Whether to separate numbers (deprecated, use `splitSeparateNumbers`)
+- `delimiter`: Custom delimiter between words
+- `prefixCharacters`: Characters to preserve at start
+- `suffixCharacters`: Characters to preserve at end

+See [`change-case`](https://github.com/blakeembrey/change-case) for full documentation.

 ###### snakeCase